andmarios/aislib/NOTES.md

+## TODO

 - Most frequent messages are types 1, 3, 4, 5, 18.
 We should decode all of them.
-Current we decode 1, 3, 4.
+Currently we decode 1, 3, 4.
+- Find out what ports' reports are.
+I think they announce when a ship arrives/leaves from port.
+- Found out how satellite can be used to capture all AIS.
+- Decode Type 8 weather report subtype messages.
 - DONE: Decode MMSI (includes country or other info as well)
 - DONE: Implement a generic router where we feed it messages and it returns message type and payload or error.
 - DONE: implement a parser for payloads spanning across 2 or more AIS messages. (tricky: variable length, out of order maybe, maybe we should expire if we don't receive all parts after some time)

-Notes:
+## Notes:

 - Type 1/2/3/4/9/11/18/22 -        168bits -       1 sentence
 - Type 5                  -        424bits -       2 sentences
 - Type 6/8/12/14          - up to 1008bits - up to 5 sentences